SAMM — SecuryTik Active Mikrotik

 Refresh Info, Delete.

-The device page — sixteen tabs
+The device page — fifteen tabs

 Open any device for its full management page.
 The tabs fall into four groups.